serverless/serverless/README.md

 The Framework and its related tools are maintained by a dedicated, full-time team.
 We work on this live in our [Gitter Chatroom](https://gitter.im/serverless/serverless).
 Please join us, everyone is welcome :)

 Also, we are hiring.
-If you are a developer and these tools/idealogies appeal to you and you want to work on them all day long, [please send us a message](team@serverless.com).
+If you are a developer and these tools/idealogies appeal to you and you want to work on these all day long, [please send us a message](team@serverless.com).

 ## Install